Qualitative Reasoning Group

 Forbus, K. and de Kleer, J. (1988).
 Focusing the ATMS.
 Proceedings of AAAI-88, August.
 [Reasoning Techniques]

 Nielsen, P.E.
 (1988).
 A qualitative approach to rigid body mechanics.
 (Tech.
 Rep. No. UIUCDCS-R-88-1469; UILU-ENG-88-1775).
 Urbana, Illinois: University of Illinois at Urbana-Champaign, Department of Computer Science.
-[QR: Qualitative Spatial Reasoning]
+[Dissertation] [QR: Qualitative Spatial Reasoning]

 1987 [back to the top]

 Collins, J. and Forbus, K. (1987).
 Reasoning about fluids via molecular collections.
-In Proceedings of the 6th National Conference on Artificial Intelligence (AAAI-87), Seattle Washington (pp. 590-594).
+Proceedings of the 6th National Conference on Artificial Intelligence (AAAI-87), Seattle Washington (pp. 590-594).
 [QR: Qualitative Process Theory]

 Forbus, K. (1987).
 Interpreting observations of physical systems.
 IEEE Transactions on Systems, Man, and Cybernetics, SMC-17(3), 350-359.
 [QR: Qualitative Process Theory]